e271828e/Flight.jl/docs/notes/design/framework_extensions.md

    root — also the subject of section 2 of this document.
 4. **Continuous transport delay.** The engine reference supports delay blocks with interpolated history; we have only the discrete `UnitDelay` ([§5.5](framework_spec.md#55-algebraic-loop-policy-reject-at-build-time), [§13.7](framework_spec.md#137-tooling-consequences-provenance-and-the-component-library)).
-A continuous transport delay is a *library component* with a ring buffer in `z` — it strains the immutable-`z` and allocation-policy corners but touches no kernel.
+A continuous transport delay is a *library component* with a ring buffer in its discrete state `x` — it strains the immutable-state and allocation-policy corners but touches no kernel.
 5. **Enabled-subsystem behavior** (hold or reset states while a control signal is low).
 The pattern already exists as mode logic plus reset events — the `PIVector(; reset = true)` shape from [§16](framework_spec.md#16-open-axes).
 What is missing is only sugar for